Accretion (astrophysics): Accretion of planets

 Grains eventually stick together to form mountain-size (or larger) bodies called planetesimals.
 Collisions and gravitational interactions between planetesimals combine to produce Moon-size planetary embryos (protoplanets) over roughly 0.1–1 million years.
 Finally, the planetary embryos collide to form planets over 10–100 million years.
 The planetesimals are massive enough that mutual gravitational interactions are significant enough to be taken into account when computing their evolution.
 Growth is aided by orbital decay of smaller bodies due to gas drag, which prevents them from being stranded between orbits of the embryos.
 Further collisions and accumulation lead to terrestrial planets or the core of giant planets.

 If the planetesimals formed via the gravitational collapse of local concentrations of pebbles, their growth into planetary embryos and the cores of giant planets is dominated by the further accretions of pebbles.
 Pebble accretion is aided by the gas drag felt by objects as they accelerate toward a massive body.
 Gas drag slows the pebbles below the escape velocity of the massive body causing them to spiral toward and to be accreted by it.
 Pebble accretion may accelerate the formation of planets by a factor of 1000 compared to the accretion of planetesimals, allowing giant planets to form before the dissipation of the gas disk.
-Yet, core growth via pebble accretion appears incompatible with the final masses and compositions of Uranus and Neptune.
+However, core growth via pebble accretion appears incompatible with the final masses and compositions of Uranus and Neptune.
+Direct calculations indicate that, in a typical protoplanetary disk, the formation time of a giant planet via pebble accretion is comparable to the formation times resulting from planetesimal accretion.

 The formation of terrestrial planets differs from that of giant gas planets, also called Jovian planets.
 The particles that make up the terrestrial planets are made from metal and rock that condensed in the inner Solar System.
 However, Jovian planets began as large, icy planetesimals, which then captured hydrogen and helium gas from the solar nebula.
 Differentiation between these two classes of planetesimals arise due to the frost line of the solar nebula.